-- Prepare the soil: - ▶ Always Call Before You Dig (1-866-828-4888) to make sure you do not disturb or damage underground utilities or structures.
-This is a serious safety risk that you will be held liable for. - ▶ Use no-till gardening methods except to establish a new garden.
+- Prepare the soil: - Always Call Before You Dig (1-866-828-4888) to make sure you do not disturb or damage underground utilities or structures.
+This is a serious safety risk that you will be held liable for. - Use no-till gardening methods except to establish a new garden.
 Hand dig up to 30 cm (1') into the soil. - Add up to 15 cm (6") of topsoil, compost and organic mulches.
-You can access free "dig your own" compost and mulch from the City Compost Depot. - Plant and maintain your garden: - ▶ Plant vegetables, annual or perennial flowers, grasses, or groundcovers up to 1 m (3.3') tall. - ▶ Do not plant species listed in the Saskatchewan Weed Control Act. - ▶ Keep your Boulevard Garden, sidewalks, and shared spaces clean, tidy, weed and garbage-free, and well maintained.
+You can access free "dig your own" compost and mulch from the City Compost Depot. - Plant and maintain your garden: - Plant vegetables, annual or perennial flowers, grasses, or groundcovers up to 1 m (3.3') tall. - Do not plant species listed on Saskatoon.ca/WeedControl. - Keep your Boulevard Garden, sidewalks, and shared spaces clean, tidy, weed and garbage-free, and well maintained.
 Do not let garden materials, hoses, tools, or plants spill onto the sidewalk or road or leave them unattended.

-Add temporary materials and accessories
+STEP 5: Add materials and accessories